 Lunch with a stunning view of Loch Ness

 Just a stone’s throw from the Pepperpot lighthouse!
 Keep walking past the lighthouse until you reach the Boathouse Café and Restaurant.
 You won’t find a better Loch Ness view!
 You can sit in the restaurant or choose one of the outdoor tables overlooking the loch.
-It’s currently undergoing a major refurbishment and is expected to reopen in spring 2023.
+It has recently undergone a major refurbishment and reopened in spring 2023.